The Hong Kong Polytechnic University

 - Extra-Curricular Enrichment for Lifelong Learners (EXCELL) Programme

-- Global Student Ambassador Programme
+- EAGLE Global Youth Leadership Programme

 - Inclusion Awareness Campaign

-- Collaborative initiatives with affiliated student organisations
+- Collaborative initiatives with affiliated student organisations such as Campus Life Festival, Cultural Night Series, etc.

 - Student Integration and Cultural Exchange Activities

-- Wellness-in-Action Programme
+- Positive Psychology Ambassador Programme

 > SAO